Lynk SQL

 **Using raw warehouse table names.** Lynk SQL operates on entities. `FROM db_prod.core.orders` bypasses the semantic layer — write `FROM order` and let the engine resolve the table.

-**Combining `USING('rel')` with extra predicates.** `USING('rel') AND extra_predicate` is invalid.
+**Combining `USING('<join_name>')` with extra predicates.** `USING('rel') AND extra_predicate` is invalid.
 Switch to a manual `ON` clause when you need extra filters baked into the join.

 ## Related reference

-* [Metrics](/concepts/concepts/metrics.md) — how entity metrics are defined, what `sql:` accepts, metric-over-metric composition
+* [Metric](/concepts/entity/schema-yml/metric.md) — how metrics are defined and what `metric()` invokes

-* [Relationships YAML Reference](/file-types-reference/file-types/relationships-yaml.md) — how join paths are named, defaulted, and configured
+* [Relationships](/concepts/entity/schema-yml/relationships.md) — how `join_name` paths are defined and defaulted

 ---